 Beyond these contributions, Mhari followed stomach cancer research closely, whether it was learning about a new clinical trial or a promising new treatment.
 Having benefitted from clinical trials herself, she knew firsthand the hope – and time – that developments in research can give.

 Although Mhari made many contributions to No Stomach For Cancer, her most significant was her genuine passion for this cause.
 She knew stomach cancer and its devastating effects.
 She was relentless in her efforts to find ways to help others fight this terrible disease and to help us achieve our vision of a world without stomach cancer.

-This scholarship, which will be awarded annually to one or more applicants in the amount of at least $1,000, has been established to help medical students, and other healthcare professionals in training attend a significant educational or scientific conference of a national or international medical or professional association that relates to gastric cancer.
+This scholarship, which will be awarded annually to one or more applicants for at least $1,000 to help medical students, and other healthcare professionals in training attend a significant educational or scientific conference of a national or international medical or professional association that relates to gastric cancer.

 To be eligible for this scholarship, the applicant must:

 - Be enrolled in an accredited medical school, residency or fellowship program

 - Have a particular interest in gastric cancer research

 - Demonstrate a genuine quest for knowledge in stomach cancer